SiC Puck Scanner

 Additionally, SiC devices reduce the amount of energy lost in a system, improve performance, reliability, and cut operating costs.
 For instance, in hybrid and electric vehicles SiC power solutions contribute to increased fuel economy and a larger cabin area, while in solar power generation applications they improve power loss by approximately 50%, contributing to reduced global warming.

-Due to these advantages, SiC is expected to become the standard material used for power electronics applications over the next few years.
+Due to these advantages, SiC is becoming the standard material used for power electronics applications.

 SiC boules are typically crystallised by one of the two processes: